An innovative Bachelor’s programme of the future

 What’s special about this Bachelor’s is that, after the first year, you have the option of selecting one of four tracks, depending on the specific balance you’d like to have between the natural and the social sciences.
 Since we certainly don’t want to limit your ambition, you can also choose other subjects, both within and outside this Bachelor’s.

 Balance between natural and social science subjects

 The programme offers you the right balance between natural and social science subjects, preparing you for a future as a professional interlocutor, bridge-builder and problem solver.
 You acquire an understanding of the natural, biochemical and hydrological processes (water cycle) that maintain the Earth in balance.
 This means taking science subjects like mathematics, physics and chemistry.
 You also learn about how socio-economic processes contribute to solving sustainability issues.
 To this end, you take social science subjects like public administration, economics and innovation.
 The programme also stresses team-work and communications.
 You learn how to set up your own research, to work individually and in teams, and to advise organisations as a consultant.
 If you satisfy the profile, then you’re sufficiently qualified to take all the courses in this three-year Bachelor’s programme.

-Sign up for the Open Day on 16 and 17 November 2018.
+Sign up for the Open Day.
 At the Open Day, you can check in at the introductory presentation and visit the Sustainability Café afterwards.
 Here professors provide you with information about each track in a one-on-one conversation.

 For an in-depth experience, you can sign up for our Student for a day event.
 At this event, you will join a lecture, engage in a tutorial and have plenty of time to talk to students and lecturers.